 Use coupons.
 You think of coupons as being for groceries, but you can buy an entire volume of coupons (with an accompanying mobile app) that will get you two-for-one try or other discounts to attractions and amusement venues in your town.
 You’ll find restaurant and travel deals, too.
 Learn more.

 Look for a discount on dining and experiences.
 It’s hard to keep track of all the deals offered by the daily deal services.
 But you can easily search for a deal while you’re out and about, or just before you leave the house.
 Look for Groupon deals here, find Travelzoo deals here and Living Social deals here.
 And don’t forget about Restaurant.com, which offers discounted dining deals every day.
-Currently, a certificate for $25 worth of dining is just $5.

 Follow your local On the Cheap site.
 Living on the Cheap has sites in more than 20 cities, sharing information about deal, discounts and free events.
 Find your city here.